Related News for Lee Makowski

 The Department of Bioengineering hosted a 10 year anniversary celebration to commemorate what the department has accomplished and showcase its plans for the future.

-Creating an Engineering Club from an Idea
+Creating an Engineering Club From an Idea

 Isabela Castillo, E’25, bioengineering, came to Northeastern University with an idea to create prosthetic hands and led to her starting Give a Hand, a club developing low-cost, 3D-printed prosthetic hands.

-Global warming: Act to Stop World Becoming Uninhabitable – Okyenhene Entreats World Leaders
+Global Warming: Act To Stop World Becoming Uninhabitable – Okyenhene Entreats World Leaders

-Bioengineering Professor and Chair Lee Makowski was recently featured in the Ghanaian magazine Graphic Online, in an article titled “Global warming: Act to stop world becoming uninhabitable – Okyenhene entreats world leaders.”
-The article discusses the Okyanhene (the King of Akyem Abuakwa, from the Eastern Region of Ghana), Osaguefuo Amoatia Ofori Panin’s visit to Northeastern University […]
+Bioengineering Professor and Chair Lee Makowski was recently featured in the Ghanaian magazine Graphic Online, in an article titled “Global Warming: Act To Stop World Becoming Uninhabitable – Okyenhene Entreats World […]

 Lee Makowski

-Understanding the Molecular Mechanisms Underlying Alzheimer’s Disease
+$2.1M NIH Award for Understanding the Molecular Mechanisms Underlying Alzheimer’s Disease

 BioE Chair and Professor Lee Makowski, in collaboration with Massachusetts General Hospital, received a $2.1M NIH for “Fibrillar Polymorphs in Human Brain Tissue.”
 The research will use x-ray scanning microscopy to observe changes in the molecular structure of amyloid plaques and neurofibrillary tangles during disease with the goal of better understanding the molecular mechanisms underlying the disease.